sionpixley/PolyNode/README.md

 ### For Linux

-PolyNode only supports Bash or zsh by default.
+PolyNode only supports Bash or Zsh by default.
 During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js `~/.PolyNode/nodejs`.
 You can get PolyNode to work for other shells by adding these directories to your PATH environment variable.

 1. Navigate to [Releases](https://github.com/sionpixley/PolyNode/releases/latest).
 2. Download the latest Linux .tar.xz file appropriate for your CPU architecture.